Meredith Grey: Storylines

 After Meredith is promoted to a resident, her younger half-sister, Lexie Grey (Chyler Leigh), begins working at Seattle Grace as an intern.
 Meredith initially rejects Lexie's attempts to form a relationship, but slowly softens towards her.
-The sisters are very different people with different childhoods.
-Lexie had a more idealistic family life and often has difficulty understanding her much darker sister, who does not have the same positive associations with family as Lexie.

 Meredith later initiates a neurosurgical clinical trial, enlisting Derek as a consulting neurosurgeon.
 The trial fails repeatedly, but the final patient they treat survives, prompting them to reunite and move in together.
-Their relationship is healthier than before but still experiences snags as the two attempt to understand each other and navigate through what they now look at as a permanent, long-term relationship.
-Meredith relies heavily on Cristina for emotional support and guidance.
-Eventually, Derek and Meredith decide to marry, but on their wedding day, the pair give their "perfect" wedding ceremony to Izzie and Alex, to marry each other during the planned ceremony instead.
+Eventually, Derek and Meredith decide to marry, but on their wedding day, the pair give away their wedding ceremony to Izzie and Alex.
 Meredith and Derek instead marry by writing their wedding vows on a post-it note.
 Meredith then spends a month out of commission after donating part of her liver to Thatcher.